Aerolab/subtle-animations/README.md

 ### Bonus Feature!

 It’s possible to completely change the markup of your header just for a specific section.
 It’s mostly used to add some visual details that require extra markup, but it can be used to completely alter your headers as necessary.
-In this case, we’ll be changing the “logo" from “LoremIpsum" to “Shhhhhhhhh" on the ships section, and a bunch of hearts for the part of the puppy, for additional bad comedy.
+In this case, we’ll be changing the “logo" from "A How To Guide" to "Shhhhhhhhh" on the ships section, and a bunch of hearts for the part of the puppy, for additional bad comedy.

-To do this, we need to alter our fixed header a bit. **First we need to identify the “default" header** (all headers that don't have custom markup will be based on this one), and then add the markup for any custom headers, like the gray one.
+To do this, we need to alter our fixed header a bit. **First we need to identify the “default" header** (all headers that don't have custom markup will be based on this one), and then add the markup we need for any custom headers, like the gray one.

 This is done by creating multiple copies of the header and wrapping them in **.midnightHeader.default**, **.midnightHeader.gray** and **.midnightHeader.pink** respectively: